-After School Club, including a quiet, supervised homework study area is available from the end of your son's school day until 6.00pm and a healthy snack including freshly made sandwiches, fruit and vegetables is provided.
-During the winter months a hot snack is also available.
-You will have received further details on fees and registration from the Admissions

-Department, but please email afterschoolclub@surbitonhigh.com for any further information.
-We are able to accept Childcare Vouchers towards your payment for this provision and there is an initial registration charge which will be collected through the termly invoice.
+AFTER SCHOOL CLUB - After School Club includes a quiet, supervised school study area which is available from the end of your son's school day until 6.00pm.
+A healthy, freshly made snack including fruit and vegetables is provided.
+During the winter months, a hot snack is also available.
+You will have received further details on fees and registration from the Admissions Department, but please email afterschoolclub/asurbitonhigh.com for > any further information.
+Childcare Vouchers are accepted towards payment and there is an initial registration charge.